BostjanOb/QueueManager/readme.md

 # Queue Platform

-PHP Queue Platform provides easy way to build queue system in PHP.
+PHP Queue Platform provides an easy way to build queue system in PHP.

 ## Easy way

 The easiest path to use queue platform is to use [QueuePlatformExample repository](https://github.com/BostjanOb/QueuePlatformExample).

-QueuePlatformExample provides complete working example with sample workers.
+QueuePlatformExample provides a complete working example with sample workers.
 To run and test it, it comes with configured vagrant setup.
 To use it just boot up vagrant with `vagrant up`.

-Vagrant setup will set up complete environment.
-It will start 5 working proccess, setup queue manager url and server testing gui.
+Vagrant setup will set up a complete environment.
+It will start 5 working processes, setup queue manager URL and server testing GUI.

-URL to testing gui: [http://192.168.29.6/index.html](http://192.168.29.6/index.html)
+URL to testing GUI: [http://192.168.29.6/index.html](http://192.168.29.6/index.html)

 How to modify it, see docs in QueuePlatformExample repository.

 ## Hard way

 ### 1. require package
-Require QueuePlatform package with composer `composer require bostjanob/queue-platform`.
+Require QueuePlatform package with composer: `composer require bostjanob/queue-platform`.

 ### 2. create workers
 Workers must extend `BostjanOb\QueuePlatform\Worker` interface.